 With a cashback reward card, you earn money every time you buy something with it – providing you’re debt-free and pay off the card each month.

 Airline credit cards let you build up frequent flyer points or get upgrades.
 Often, there are big bonuses to be had when you join.
 The points you earn by spending on your card can be added to any frequent flyer points you’ve accumulated from flying.

 Some reward travel cards let you spend your points on spa weekends, event tickets and even holidays.

 What should I look out for when choosing a reward credit card?

-Be aware of the APR rate on a credit card – this is how much your borrowing will cost you each year, including any fees or other charges.
-Typically, reward cards have a higher APR than usual, with some as high as 76% APR (variable).
-By comparison, you could opt for a low APR card at 5.7% (variable).
+Be aware of the APR (annual percentage rate) on a credit card.
+This is the amount your borrowing will cost you each year, including any fees or other charges.
+Typically, reward cards have a higher APR than most other cards.
+Also, the APRs can be much higher, some as high as 76% APR (variable).

 With APR in mind, reward cards work best if you pay your monthly balance on time and in full.
 Only paying off the minimum means you’ll end up being charged interest, which could far outweigh any rewards you get.